 Why do I keep getting security warning pop-ups about ad.yieldmanager.com?

-If you’re getting security warning pop-ups alerting you the presence of an infection labeled as ad.yieldmanager.com, your computer may be infected with a trojan.
+If you're getting security warning pop-ups alerting you the presence of an infection labeled as ad.yieldmanager.com, your computer may be infected with a trojan.
+Trojan makers are profit-driven and in order to steal your money and identity, they use trojans to generate fake security warning pop-ups which are designed to list fictitious infections allegedly found on the computer and redirect you to a website where you're tricked into buying a rogue software.

 Target computer users may repeatedly receive the pop-up message, which asks 'Do you want to open or save get-user-id.js from ad.yieldmananager'.
 The pop-up message may occur intermittently, but even when the PC user clicks on 'X' to close the tricky message, every time it keeps popping up on the desktop of the compromised PC.